juliehutchinson001/javascript_practice/notes/js_dom_notes.md

 ```

-__``ParentNode.firstChild``__
+__`ParentNode.firstChild`__

-><p>It gives you the first element child of a selected element (no guaranty of returning a DOM element since it could return white space or preceding element of selected one.)</p>
+>- It gives you the first element child of a selected element (no guaranty of returning a DOM element since it could return white space or preceding element of selected one.)

 __`ParentNode.lastChild`__
-><p>It returns the subsequent element of the selected element.</p>

-<p>A delegated click event listener has been attached to the selected ul element, which is stored in the variable list.
-The handler is targeting each button in the list.</p>
+>- It returns the subsequent element of the selected element.
+A delegated click event listener has been attached to the selected ul element, which is stored in the variable list.
+The handler is targeting each button in the list.

-<p>When any one of the buttons is clicked, a class of highlight should be added to the paragraph element immediately preceding that button inside the parent list item element.</p>
+>- When any one of the buttons is clicked, a class of highlight should be added to the paragraph element immediately preceding that button inside the parent list item element.

 ```javascript